The official site for the TBA-TOC: where the best of the best are crowned TBA-SA Cham

 The Class A belts are fully defendable TBA-SA North American titles.
 They CAN be defended anywhere over the following year at a local promotion in your state.
 Any promoter holding a title defense will have the sanctioning fee waived.

-Class C and Class B belts are awarded by Revgear as a tournament award similar to a trophy.
+Class C and Class B belts are awarded as a tournament award similar to a trophy.
 They are not 'defendable' but can be used by a promoter to hype a fighter.

 I found someone in a bracket that has more experienced than what is listed.